Subscribe to updates

 December 10, 2025 View on council websiteSummary

-The Overview and Scrutiny Committee of Haringey Council is scheduled to meet on 10 December 2025, to discuss the council's financial position, previously approved savings, and the committee's work programme.
-The main focus of the meeting is expected to be the finance update for the second quarter of 2025/26.
-Also to be discussed are the minutes of joint meetings between the Adults & Health Scrutiny Panel and the Children & Young People's Scrutiny Panel on the subject of the Council's Transitions Programme.
+The Overview and Scrutiny Committee was scheduled to meet to review the council's financial position at the end of Quarter 2 of 2025/26, and to consider the committee's work programme.
+The committee was also scheduled to look at minutes from joint meetings of the Adults & Health Scrutiny Panel and the Children & Young People's Scrutiny Panel regarding the Council's Transitions Programme.

 Finance Update – Q2 2025/26